 2.1 Copying and using larger extracts of published material

-The Copyright Licencing Agency (CLA) licence with the overseas-campus based students extension allows the library to make copies of book chapters and journal articles for distribution to students via GCULearn.
+GCU holds a Copyright Licencing Agency (CLA) licence with an extension covering overseas-campus based students which allows the library to make copies of book chapters and journal articles for distribution to students via GCULearn.
 These copies must be made by the library on behalf of lecturers.
-Please visit the library scanning service web page to request a scan.

-The CLA have introduced an additional tool called the Second Extract Permissions Service, which offers the option to buy permission to copy and use an additional amount - for example another chapter from the book or another 10%.
-This allows the use of additional content as and when it is needed.
-This service is not covered by the standard CLA subscription.
-Second Extract Permissions are priced per page, per student by each publisher, and a flat service fee of £4 is applied for each transaction.
-To request an additional scan, fill in the scanning request form and the library will process the request for you.
+GCU’s CLA licence also allows the use of a tool called the Second Extract Permissions Service, which offers the option to buy permission to copy and use an additional extract from a published work.
+This allows copying of another chapter from a book, another article from a journal issue, or an additional 10% of the total work whichever is greater.

+To request a scan please visit the library scanning service web page.

 2.2 Copying and using longer broadcasting, sound or visual recordings